MtADATA3101/Course_Documents_2025/lectures/DATA_3101_intro_rstudio.md

   can then evaluate which suits your needs depending on your project partners.

-## R Tour
+## RStudio Tour

-When you open R, it will have 3 areas:
+When you open RStudio, it will have 3 areas:

 - Console / Terminal: You can run code in the console.
 For example, installing packages is usually done in the console.